gcbest/morning-message-mean/README.md

 ### The News you Need to Start your Day

-After creating your account simply select the information you would like and have that information texted to your phone.
+After creating your account simply select the information you would like, and have that information texted to your phone.